mutedev/mutedev/README.md

 ### Heyaa, My name is Myu 👋

 ## I'm a 3rd year Web & App development student!
-- 🔭 I’m currently working on a a website!
+- 🔭 I’m currently working on nothing
-- 🌱 Currently learning Python
+- 🌱 Currently learning about Angular
-- 👯 I’m looking to collaborate
+- 🚫 I do not want to collaborate at this time

 <br />